cjjeakle/Resume-Site/README.md

 https://github.com/michiganhackers/heroku-py-demo.git

 ----
-## Below are reminders for myself and other on how to build and use the actual project:
+## Below are reminders for myself and others on how to build and deploy a flask app:

 ### Locally Running
 - Run `virtualenv venv --distribute` to start up a virtual environment.